primus/primus/README.md

   <dt>timeout</dt>
   <dd>
     Reconnect when we failed to establish our initial connection.
-This can happen because we took to long to connect or because there was an error while we tried to connect (which happens when you connect to a dead server)
+This can happen because we took too long to connect or because there was an error while we tried to connect (which happens when you connect to a dead server)
   </dd>
 </dl>

-You can supply these options as a comma separated `String`:
+You can supply these options as a comma-separated `String`:

 ```js
 var primus = new Primus(url, { strategy: 'online, timeout, disconnect' })